 Pacelli Catholic Schools prides itself on outstanding academics.
 On the K- 8 level, the focus is on short, regular assessments to make sure that students are growing to their maximum potential.
 A national standardized test is given each year as determined by the Diocese of LaCrosse.

-Students in grade 4, 8, and 11 take the diocesan religious assessment each spring.
+Students in grades 8 and 11 take the diocesan religious assessment each spring.
 This assessment focuses on knowledge, concepts, practices and attitudes.

-Students participate in weekly math fact checks to make sure that they have mastered their math facts.
+Students participate in weekly math fact checks to make sure that they have mastered their math facts and participate in STAR Testing.
 Additionally Moby Max, a computerized learning program, is used to monitor and promote concept learning throughout the year.

 In grades 6- 8, a writing assessment is conducted three times a year.
 This assessment provides teachers and students feedback on strengths and weaknesses in their writing.